Claude Makélélé: Style of play

-Coaching career
+Managerial career

-Makélélé became head coach of Bastia on 24 May 2014.
+Makelele became head coach of Bastia on 24 May 2014.
 After less than six months in charge, however, he was sacked on 3 November 2014 following a 1–0 defeat to Guingamp on 1 November, due to his inability to make an impact on the club as coach.
-Prior to Bastia, Makélélé was an assistant coach at Paris Saint-Germain alongside Paul Clement.
-In January 2016, Monaco appointed Makélélé as technical director.
-Makélélé joined Clement as his assistant coach at Premier League club Swansea City in January 2017.

-Makélélé then joined Belgian side Eupen as their head coach in November 2017.
-He left Eupen in August 2019 after almost 2 full seasons as head coach to return to his former club Chelsea as a youth coach and technical mentor.
+Prior to Bastia, Makelele was an assistant coach at Paris Saint-Germain alongside Paul Clement.
+In January 2016, Monaco appointed Makelele as technical director.
+Makelele joined Clement as his assistant coach at Premier League club Swansea City in January 2017.
+Makelele then joined Belgian side Eupen as their head coach in November 2017.
+He left Eupen in August 2019 after almost two full seasons as head coach to return to his former club Chelsea as a youth coach and technical mentor.
+In September 2023, he left his coaching role at Chelsea by mutual decision.
+Makelele was appointed head coach of Greece's club Asteras Tripolis on 14 September 2024.
+Caretaker manager Savvas Pantelidis had coached the team in a 1–3 loss against Atromitos the day after Makelele’s appointment, with the latter watching from the stands.
+In a surprise announcement, Makelele left the club after three weeks and as many games, allegedly over board interference in his squad selections and tactics.
+He was unbeaten in his games in charge.
+Pantelidis would eventually succeed him as manager three days later.

 Personal life

 In the spring of 2004, Makélélé began dating French model Noémie Lenoir.
 Lenoir gave birth to a boy, Kelyan (born 24 January 2005).
 The couple split in early 2009.
 Despite widespread reports that Lenoir was married to Makélélé, she wrote a blog in 2009 clarifying their former relationship, saying, "I'm not and have never been married.
 I do have a son.
 I have a wonderful baby's father and have a great relationship with him, however I've been single for some time now."
 In May 2010, Lenoir attempted to commit suicide outside Makélélé's Paris home by ingesting a lethal amount of drugs and alcohol.
 Reports after the suicide attempt implied that it was related to Makélélé finally calling it quits with Lenoir and moving on with his then pregnant fiancée, which he vehemently denies.
 Lenoir has had a long battle with substance abuse and later checked into rehab.